JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 A move is defined for the purposes of this app as the movement of a piece, which may or may not terminate with a change of turn.

+If any player closes their GUI, this results in the app shutting down.
+If the app is eventually extended to cater for more than two players, then this approach to a window close will be revised.

 LIMITATIONS
 ===========